floatlemagne/Smartstack/README.md

 If you would like to view the memory addresses that values are placed in inside your code, then you must place this statement inside smartstack.h: `#define DEBUG_SMARTSTACK`.
 This will allow you to see the memory address of your struct and its elements as you push back and pop off elements in the stack.
 ### Makefile
 To quickly compile and run your code, you can use the Makefile provided here.
 Simply replace `TARGET`'s value with the name of your file (the one with your `main()` function).
+### Different data types
+Currently, smartstack only supports elements of 4 types: `int`, `float`, `double`, and `char`.
+You can add on to existing functions to support other data types if you wish.
+(IMPORTANT) While it is possible to make a smartstack that has elements of different types, this should be avoided whenever possible.
+Stack overflow and underflow is prevented via `assert`s, but macros such as `smartstack_is_full()` WILL NOT WORK for smartstacks consisting of different data type elements.
+## Conclusion
+This is one of my first projects, and this is nowhere near perfect.
+I'd appreciate that if you do use it, at least give me credit.
+This isn't mandatory however.